Mallory Monaco Caterine – Executive Director

 Malliron Hodge sashays through the world as a Black woman passionate about working with, and in communities.
 While Eastern North Carolina BBQ vinegar runs through her veins, she spent a couple years falling in love with crawfish boils and gumbo in New Orleans.
 During that time and presently, Malliron worked in higher education, community engagement, nonprofit management, job placement, user centered design and education entrepreneur coaching roles with Tulane University, Cafe Reconcile, ARISE academy, 4.0 Schools, Digital Promise, Malliron L Hodge Education Innovation Consulting LLC and National Charter Collaborative.
 She has a BS in Business Management from Winston-Salem State University and an MPA from Indiana University with a concentration in Nonprofit Management and a certificate in Social Entrepreneurship.
 She loves walking barefoot in the grass, roller derby, and porch sitting with her mom.

 Monique Maley is President of Articulate Persuasion.
-She is an experienced, sought-after Consultant, Coach and Speaker who works at the intersection of Leadership and Language and delights in helping entrepreneurial professionals scale their companies and careers through rapid growth.
-Ms. Maley began her professional life as a classically trained actor having attended RADA in London., She then spent 15 years in the theater and film industry where she worked in both the U.S and in London.
-She has a particular passion for working with under supported founders to help them cultivate their influence and credibility.
-Monique is a fluent Spanish speaker.
+She is an experienced, sought-after Consultant, Coach, Speaker and Author of Turbulence, who works at the intersection of Leadership and Language.
+Monique began her professional life as a classically trained actor having attended RADA in London and spent 15 years in the theater and film industry in both the U.S and London.
+She founded Articulate Persuasion, her third entrepreneurial success, to cultivate authentic and influential leaders by providing clients with the insights, skills and strategies to connect with others, articulate their vision and value and embody a strong and authentic leadership style.
+Leveraging both her actor’s toolkit and her entrepreneurial experience, Monique guides and mentors her clients based on her unique approach and experience.
+She has a particular passion for working with under-supported founders to help them cultivate their influence and credibility.
+She is an a TechStars All-Star Mentor, speaker and coach with SXSW, and Vice-Chair of DivInc.
+Monique is bi-cultural and a fluent Spanish speaker.
 She is a graduate of Tufts University in Boston and currently resides in Washington DC.

 Mac Williams is Associate Professor of Spanish at Coker University in Hartsville, SC.
 He has been married for 21 years and has three teenage kids.
 An avid birder, he looks for birds wherever he is, and with his and his wife’s love of travel, that could be almost anywhere.
 Mac is a specialist in Jorge Luis Borges, but he loves mentoring his students about study abroad more than anything else he does as a professor.